Chairman's Letter 2014

 The boy in the picture is Hashmatullah.
 He and his father were walking through Darulaman (a suburb of kabul), Hashmatullah in front, when the father shouted: 'Look out, there's a mine !'

 The words were no sooner out of his mouth then there was a terrific explosion right beside Hasmatullah, wounding him in both legs and seriously injuring his father who died two days later.
 By some miracle, Hasmatullah survived but he lost almost the whole of his leg.
 It was amputated just below the hip and half of his leg, amputated above the knee in what is known as an AK.

 Click here for more patient stories

-Copies are still available of our 2013 calendar featuring images by award winning photographers.
+Our 2014 calendar featuring images by award winning photographers is now available.
 Click here to order

 Physiotherapy Consultant’s Report.
 April 2013

 Report on Resuscitation Training, Mazar and Kabul April 2013